kubfly/flylog-sdk-swift/README.md

-# flylog-sdk-swift
+# FlyLog SDK for Swift
-FlyLog SDK for Swift
+Provides Swift API for application development with FlyLog framework.